Robert Bunch

-Robert Bunch KCMG (born September 11, 1820, died March 21, 1881) was a British diplomat, who was a secret agent present in the United States South during the American Civil War.
+Robert Bunch (born September 11, 1820, died March 21, 1881) was a British diplomat, who was a secret agent present in the United States South during the American Civil War.
 Before the outbreak of Civil War, he had served as a diplomatic representative, first in the North, and then replacing George Buckley-Mathew in Charleston, who was causing diplomatic problems.
 In particular, Mathew was vocally against South Carolina's recent rule of incarcerating British African sailors while in port.

 Life

 Robert Bunch was from 1841 to 1845 attaché and private secretary of William Pitt Adams in Bogotá and Lima.
 In September 1844 he was sent together with Captain Sir Thomas Thompson as Joint Commissioner to the Supreme Junta of Government of Peru to Arequipa.
 On December 16, 1845, he was appointed Consular Agent in Lima.
 On February 6, 1846, he was appointed acting consul in Callao (Peru).
 Robert Bunch was vice-consul in New York City from October 25, 1848, to 1853.
 From 1853 to 1864, Bunch was consul in Charleston, South Carolina.
 In 1864 he became Consul General in Havana.
 From 1866 to 1878 he served as Minister Resident and Consul General in Colombia.
 He then took on diplomatic posts in Venezuela and Peru.
 Robert Bunch had been married to Charlotte Amelia Craig since 1853.